Organizational Performance Secrets Hidden in Plain Sight

 You might be wondering why “discovered” is in quotes?

 It turns out that these “new” stats were not new at all.
-In fact, they had been published and available to every major league baseball team every year for more than 15 years.
+In fact, they had been published and available to every major league baseball team for more than 15 years.

-The Oakland A’s “discovered” these insights, applied them to how ran their team and built a competitive advantage that left other teams in the dust wondering what happened?
+The Oakland A’s “discovered” these insights, applied them to how they selected and managed players and built a competitive advantage that left other teams in the dust wondering what happened?

 Interesting, but what does that have to do with the organizational performance of your company?